knowit/snappysense/aws/SETUP.md

 #### Testing it all

+Do this:

-Go to AWS > Management console > IoT Core.
-Select "MQTT Test client".
-Subscribe to '#'.
-Go to the Publish pane and publish any valid JSON you like to `snappy/startup/1/1`.
-In the message log you should see two messages, the one you sent and the echoed message.
+* Go to AWS > Management console > IoT Core.
+* Select "MQTT Test client".
+* Subscribe to '#'.
+* Go to the Publish pane and publish any valid JSON you like to `snappy/startup/1/1`.
+* In the message log you should see two messages, the one you sent and the echoed message.
 The latter has three fields added (message_type, class, and device).
-Repeat the experiment for `snappy/observation/1/1`.
+* Repeat the experiment for `snappy/observation/1/1`.

 Once this test passes, you know that message routing works within AWS.